-Cash equivalents consist of money market funds which invest in U.S. Treasury bills, notes and commercial paper with original maturities of 90 days or less, and amounted to \$67,700 and \$31,500 at September 30, 2023 and 2022, respectively.
+Cash equivalents consist of money market funds which invest in United States (U.S.) Treasury bills, notes and commercial paper with original maturities of 90 days or less, and amounted to \$137,070 and \$67,700 at September 30, 2024 and 2023, respectively.
 The money market funds are classified as Level 1 assets in the fair value hierarchy.
 The Company has cash deposit accounts with financial institutions in which the balances may exceed the Federal Deposit Insurance Corporation (FDIC) insured limit.
-The Company has not experienced any losses in such accounts and management believes it is not exposed to any significant risk.